 Settled and pre-settled status

-Following Brexit, free movement will continue until the end of the transition period, on 31 December 2020.
+Under the Withdrawal Agreement, free movement would continue until the end of the transition period, on 31 December 2020.
 After that, the UK Government has proposed a ‘settled status’ and ‘pre-settled status’ scheme to regularise the immigration status of EU nationals and their family members who are lawfully residing in the UK, as per their free movement rights.
 The Home Office stated that it intends settled and pre-settled status to be open to EEA and Swiss nationals.
 This will allow them to continue living in the UK after the end of the transition period, if a withdrawal agreement is reached.

 Settled status is available to those who have accrued five years continuous residence in the UK prior to 31 December 2020.
 Those who moved to the UK prior to 31 December 2020 but who have not yet lived in the UK for five years may be eligible for pre-settled status.